-The nominee need not be a DO, but must be associated with and currently involved in osteopathic education and meet the following criteria:
+The nominee need not be a DO, but must be associated with and currently involved in osteopathic education.
+The nominee must also meet the following criteria:

 - Demonstrates commitment to osteopathic medicine and the profession